-- Students intending to read any course(s) in Geography are advised that it will be necessary to conduct field work on Saturdays.
-Non-attendance will debar them from final examinations.
-ALL field work in Geography is mandatory. - Where an examination has a practical or coursework component as well as a final examination, candidates must satisfy the examiners in ALL PARTS.
+- 1. Students intending to read any course(s) in Geography are advised that it will be necessary to conduct field work on Saturdays and/or Sundays.
+ALL field work in Geography is mandatory. - 2.
+Where an examination has a practical or coursework component as well as a final examination, candidates must satisfy the examiners in ALL PARTS.